exilon/QuickLib/README.md

 Small delphi/fpc library containing interesting and quick to implement functions, created to simplify application development.

+* NEW: Improved Linux compatibility.

 ----------
 **Quick.AppService:** Allow a console app to run as console mode or service mode with same code simplifying debug tasks.